Converting Access 2003 Databases

 As part of your conversion process you might consider adding beefed up analysis and reporting in order to increase returns from your investment.

-Please consider asking DMW if you want someone with ideas from the outside to join in brainstorming the possibilities.
+Please contact DMW if you want someone with ideas from the outside to join in brainstorming the possibilities.

 There are changes in the Access VBA as you move up through the versions.
 Some of these changes are quite major ones.
 Some offer increased functionality that you may wish to exploit as part of a conversion upgrade.

-You might want to talk to DMW before you press the button or if you want Access VBA help in general.
+You might want to talk to me before you press the button or if you want Access VBA help in general.

 If your database is in the form of an MDE file, there are utilities advertised that claim to unlock MDEs.
 Once unlocked, so the claim goes, you can make changes to your MDE.

-DMW have tried one unlocker program that gets mentioned a lot on the Web.
-In those Access 2003 MDEs that DMW has 'unlocked' using it, the majority of forms and reports will either not go into design view or will not allow changes to all control objects.
+I’ve tried one unlocker program that gets mentioned a lot on the Web.
+In those Access 2003 MDEs that I’ve “unlocked” using it, the majority of forms and reports would either not go into design view or would not allow changes to all control objects.

-Furthermore, none of the VBA modules, or of the modules behind forms and reports, is rendered accessible.
+Furthermore, none of the VBA modules, or of the modules behind forms and reports, were rendered accessible.

 So now may be the best time to review the functionality of your database prior to offering to tender for the rewrite.
-Please contact DMW if you want to discuss.
+Please contact me if you want to discuss.